nodecattel/asteroid/README.md

 - `BOT_PASSWORD` is required to access the dashboard - choose a strong password
 - All bots share the same `ASTERDEX_API_KEY` and `ASTERDEX_API_SECRET` for security
 - API credentials are stored in environment variables, not in the database or UI
-- Get your Aster Dex API credentials from: https://asterdex.com/settings/api
+- **Get your Aster Dex API keys from: https://www.asterdex.com/en/api-management**
+  - Each account can create up to 30 API keys
+  - Do not disclose your API Key to anyone to avoid asset losses
+  - Enable permissions for futures trading when creating the API key

 ### Bot Configuration